 - We pledge to discuss and teach the legacy of scientific racism in classrooms and conversations, especially in our positions as academics, scientists, researchers etc, and to continue to educate ourselves about the ways racism (and other forms of systemic prejudice) have impacted (and continue to impact) our fields

 Actions I’m taking as PI

-As the laboratory head and faculty member, I recognize that I have often been silent or sat down when I was dismissed for speaking up, and I know I should have spoken up and kept standing, and that inaction has helped perpetuate racism in the sciences.
+As the laboratory Head and Faculty member I recognize that I have often been silent or sat down when I was shot down for speaking up, and I know I should have spoken up and kept standing, and that inaction has helped perpetuate racism in the sciences.
 I commit to actively fighting racism and injustice in my lab, in my department, in my college, in the University and in my communities within and outside of academia.
 I know I will make mistakes, but I’m committed to educating myself until I do get it right, and to holding myself and our lab to our core values of inclusion.
 Here’s a few things I’ve done, I am doing, and will continue to do, that I will expand as I learn more ways I can be an active ally.